massivedesigns/Soccer-kit-Management-System/README.md

 The Soccer Kit Management System project aims to streamline operations and optimize resource allocation within football clubs.
 This repository provides comprehensive documentation and SQL scripts to understand and replicate the database system.

-For detailed insights, refer to the provided PDF report, diagrams, and SQL files.
+For detailed insights, refer to the provided PDF report, diagrams, and SQL script files.